wenn/battlestation/README.md

 #### Disable a modu module
-`main.yml` ( _./roles/macos/tasks/main.yml_ ) instructs all modules, simply comment a task to disable the modules.
+`main.yml` ( _./roles/macos/tasks/main.yml_ ) instructs all modules, simply comment a task to disable the module.